Corewala/Oboe/README.md

 `gtk3`

 ## Install or uninstall Smother
 Run `install.sh` or use the latest self-extracting archive available [here](https://github.com/Corewala/Smother/releases/latest) to access installation options.

+## Notice
+For this software to work as intended, you will need to input your TIDAL username and password into `~/.config/mania/config.toml`.